Compliance with Glaucoma Treatment

 Glaucoma is Largely Asymptomatic

 An individual is often unaware that they have glaucoma until late in the course of the disease.
-In the most common type of chronic glaucoma, it is the rule, rather than the exception, that there is no pain, redness or change in vision until the optic nerve is significantly damaged.
-Hence, many patients cannot be persuaded to undergo treatment, and even may deny the need for it.
+In the most common type of chronic glaucoma, patients usually experience no pain, redness, or vision changes until the optic nerve suffers significant damage.
+As a result, many patients resist treatment and may even deny the need for it.

 Glaucoma is Chronic and Often Requires Lifelong Treatment

 The most common types of glaucoma are chronic and require lifelong treatment.
-After being diagnosed with glaucoma, effective treatment requires the use of several medications in many instances.
+After your doctor diagnoses glaucoma, you often need to use several medications for effective treatment.
 Use of these medications is often inconvenient and can be costly for many patients.

 The Benefit of Glaucoma Treatment is Not Apparent